Becoming Catholic (RCIA)

 Are you interested in becoming Catholic and have questions about what steps you need to take next?

-If you have answered yes to any of the above questions, you may also contact one of our priests at 440-255-0600 with questions or complete the Become Catholic Inquiry Form and a member of the team will contact you.
-Though the church group process begins in August you do not have to wait to contact the parish.
+If you have answered yes to any of the above questions, you may contact one of our priests at 440-255-0600 with questions or complete the Become Catholic Inquiry Form and a member of the team will contact you.
+You do not have to wait for sessions to begin contact the parish anytime.
+Sessions take place on Wednesday evenings in the John Paul II Room most weeks of the school year.
+Call Father Dober if you wish to register or for more information.

 Below is a formal explanation of the way an individual becomes Catholic.

 Rite of Christian Initiation for Adults & Children